openshift/enhancements/enhancements/update/update-status-api.md

 Implement a default `oc adm upgrade status` mode that will consume the API and present the information in a human-targeted format, similar to the existing client-based prototype implementation.

 All functionality will be delivered under the new `UpdateStatus` [Capability][cluster-capabilities] so that clusters that do not want the functionality do not need to spend resources on running the new controller.
 The Capability will be a part of the `vCurrent` and `v4.X` capability sets, which means the functionality will be enabled by default, and admins need to opt-out at installation or update time.
-Like all capabilities, once enabled, they cannot be disabled.
+Like all capabilities, once enabled, it cannot be disabled.

 This proposal intends to capture only a limited part of the roadmap for a system reporting update health and status.
-There is a vision that the system, where external, responsible components are closer to their domain, will produce update insights into the `UpdateStatus` API.
-This enhancement proposal only corresponds to Stage 1 of the implementation roadmap outlined in the [Update Health API Controller Proposal][update-health-api-dd].
-There is no consensus on further stages of the implementation outlined in that document, and this enhancement does not aim to achieve it.
+The [Update Health API Controller Proposal][update-health-api-dd] document describes a potential future system where individual (and possibly external) domain-responsible components would produce update insights into the `UpdateStatus` API.
+This enhancement proposal corresponds to only Stage 1 of the implementation roadmap outlined there.
+There has yet to be a consensus on further stages, and this enhancement does not aim to achieve it.
 Any hypothetical modular system will be a much larger effort to implement, and its design will benefit from experience and feedback obtained by seeing API consumed by users, backed by the proposed simple implementation in the USC.

 ### Workflow Description